intermezzOS/book/src/hello-world.md

 color code.
 But you’ll notice that the memory location is different.

 Okay, so we copied four hexadecimal digits into memory, right?
 For our `H`.
 `0248`.
-A hexadecimal digit has sixteen values, so two of them are 32.
-Since we need one word for the colors, and one word for the `H`, that’s two words.
+A hexadecimal digit has sixteen values, which is 4 bits, so two of them make 8 bits, i.e. one byte.
+We copied one byte for the colors, `02`, and one for the letter, `48`, so that's two bytes.
 Hence, if our first memory position is at `0`, the second letter will start at `2`.

 This math gets easier the more often you do it.
 And we won’t be doing _that_ much more of it.
 There is a lot of working with hex numbers in operating systems work,